Last Updated on Samuel Franklinby

 Killing Floor 2 Commando Weapons Loadout Guide

 The Commando’s weapons are assault rifle focused and the vast majority of your weapon options although you also have some slower rifles and light machine guns with several of these also being perk weapons for other classes which still deal respectable damage.
-While your initial AR-15 in your starting loadout is an effective weapon during the early waves players will want to aim towards the notable end game weapon combinations below when playing as the Commando:
+While your initial AR-15 in your starting loadout is an effective weapon during the early waves players will want to aim towards the notable end game weapon combinations below that serve as your best commando weapon choices:

 - FN FAL and SCAR/AK-12: Similar to the above loadout this trades the utility of the HMTech-401 and pushes the Commando towards a damage role which can be useful when running solo as the effectiveness of the HMTech-401 drops off in this game mode.
-These weapons ensure you have a consistent weapon across the spectrum of Specimens you can encounter in Killing Floor 2.
+These weapons ensure you have a consistent weapon across the spectrum of Specimens you can encounter in Killing Floor 2 for the solo focused Commando player.